 Undergrad Program Overview

 Now that you know how much money is available along this career path, you might be wondering how to get involved.
 As with most professions, you should first start with an appropriate academic background that will launch a highly successful career.
 Given the incredible growth in healthcare, many undergraduate and graduate programs have been tailored to provide you with the knowledge and skills you need to succeed as a hospital administrator, for instance.
 Of course, you might prefer to specialize as an accountant in the field, or perhaps computer science and information technology is your forte.
-The right undergrad degree will position you to realize your dreams.
+The right undergrad degree in healthcare administration will position you to realize your dreams.

 Before you go and apply to the first healthcare administration program, make sure that your research is informed so that you find a program that best suits your goals.
 First, you should assess where you see yourself in the long-term.
 Would you like to be the administrator of a major hospital or maybe manage a regional chain of elder-care facilities.
 Perhaps you are more creative and would like to work in marketing for a healthcare company or a university's healthcare system.